-Developing a Diet for Dogs
+Developing a Liver Diet for Your Dog

-As part of a treatment plan, a diet for dogs with liver disease includes four basic goals:
+As part of a treatment plan, a diet for dogs with liver disease includes four basic goals.

 - Provide good nutrition to maintain energy and health.